Heisinadaze/notes/other/index.md

 8. introducting `java`, (or `AI`)

-9. publist an article everyday
+9. publish an article everyday

 ~